idptools/goose/README.md

 ### The minimal_var()

-The ``minimal_var()`` variant allows you to input a sequence of interest and then choose parameters including hydropathy, fcr, ncpr, and scd (sequence charge decoration, which is another measurement of sequence charge asymmetry(SCD)) to alter in your returned sequence.
+The ``minimal_var()`` variant allows you to input a sequence of interest and then choose properties including hydropathy, fcr, ncpr, and scd (sequence charge decoration, which is another measurement of sequence charge asymmetry(SCD)) to alter in your returned sequence.
 SCD will eventually be changed over to kappa for charge asymmetry.
-The objective of this variant is to generate a sequence with the desired input parameters while changing as few amino acids in the sequence as possible.
-The more you change a given parameter, the more the returned variant sequence will differ from the original.
+The objective of this variant is to generate a sequence with the desired input properties while changing as few amino acids in the sequence as possible.
+The more you change a given property, the more the returned variant sequence will differ from the original.

 **Example** -

-**Changing one parameter** -
+**Changing one property** -

     test = 'GNGGNRAENRTERKGEQTHKSNHNDGARHTDRRRSHDKNAASRE'
     create.minimal_var(test, hydropathy=3)
     AGAGGRAEGRGERKGEGGGKGGAGDGARGGDRRRGGDKGAAGRE

-**Changing multiple parameters** -
+**Changing multiple properties** -

     test = 'GNGGNRAENRTERKGEQTHKSNHNDGARHTDRRRSHDKNAASRE'
     create.minimal_var(test, hydropathy=3, fcr=0.2)